Rashmika Mandanna: Career expansion and pan-Indian recognition (2021–present)

 In 2024, Mandanna reprised her role as Srivalli in the Telugu action sequel Pushpa 2: The Rule.
 Nandini Ramnath of Scroll.in was appreciative of her chemistry with Allu Arjun and added that she "has several strong sequences to justify her presence" in an androcentric narrative.
-The Indian Expresss Anandu Suresh was displeased with the hypersexualisation of her role, and took note of a recurring theme in her filmography of playing the love interest of "unnervingly eccentric" men.
-Responding to criticism regarding her frequent roles in films glorifying toxic masculinity, Mandanna explained that such individuals exist in reality, and their hyperbolic depiction is a cinematic liberty intended to entertain audiences.
-Pushpa 2: The Rule set several box-office records for an Indian film, earning over ₹18 billion worldwide to rank as Indian cinema's third biggest-grosser as well as Mandanna's highest grosser.
-For her performance, she earned her first Best Actress (Telugu) award at SIIMA.
+The Indian Expresss Anandu Suresh was displeased with the hypersexualisation of her role, and took note of a prevailing theme in her filmography of playing the love interest of "unnervingly eccentric" men.
+Pushpa 2: The Rule set several box-office records for an Indian film, earning over ₹18 billion worldwide to rank as Indian cinema's fourth biggest-grosser as well as Mandanna's highest grosser.
+For her performance, she earned another Best Actress (Telugu) award at SIIMA.